dnb-hackathon/hackathon/faq.md

 <br>

 <h3><b>How do I submit the solution?</b></h3>
-DNB Hackathon website will enable an option to upload your solution from <b>14 March 2023</b>.
-Do look out for the announcement emails and follow the instructions accordingly.
+You can navigate to Submission tab in DNB Hackathon website and click on "Submit Your Work" button.
+This will navigate to a form, and team leader should be able to upload the file using this form.

 <br>